eax64/retroshare-ncurses/README.md

 A retroshare client using ncurses

+Just some features are avalable, come back later to if you want more.

 You have to compile retroshare-ncurses like others retroshare client : http://retroshare.sourceforge.net/wiki/index.php/UnixCompile
 To do that, you have to place retroshare-ncurses directory in the retroshare development directory.
 You can get it with this command :